BWildermuth/Model_every_species_counts/README.md

 Updated in October 2025
 # Model_every_species_counts
-Code for the manuscript under review:
+Code for the publication:
-Every species counts: Arthropod species loss, but not their identity, underpins biomass declines
+Arthropod species loss underpins biomass declines, Wildermuth et al. accepted in principle

 The R code was previously run on R 4.2.2 and newer versions.
 Required packages can be found in the code.
 Installation of R takes a couple of minutes, installation of the required packages a few seconds.